Nonparametric Analysis of Random Utility Models: Related Literature

 \citeasnoun{Manski07} analyzes stochastic choice from subsets of an abstract, finite choice universe.
 He states the testing and extrapolation problems in the abstract, solves them explicitly in simple examples, and outlines an approach to non-asymptotic inference.
 (He also considers models with more structure.)
-While we start from a continuous problem and build a (uniform) asymptotic theory, the settings become similar after Proposition \ref{prop:discretize} below.
-The core difference is that in the most general case, methods in \citeasnoun{Manski07} will not be practical for a choice universe containing more than a few elements.
+While we start from a continuous problem and build a (uniform) asymptotic theory, the settings become similar after our initial discretization step.
+However, methods in \citeasnoun{Manski07} will only be practical for choice universes with a handful of elements, an order of magnitude less than in Section \ref{sec:empirics} below.
 In a related paper, \citeasnoun{Manski14} uses our computational toolkit for choice extrapolation.

-Our setting much simplifies if there are only two goods, an interesting but obviously very specific case. \citeasnoun{BKM14} bound counterfactual demand in this setting through bounding quantile demands.\footnote{The $\alpha$-quantile demand induced by $\pi$ is the nonstochastic demand system defined by the $\alpha$-quantiles of $\pi_j$ across $j$.
-It is well defined only if $K=2$.} They justify this through an invertibility assumption. \citeasnoun{HS15} show that with two goods, this assumption has no observational implications.\footnote{A similar point is made, and exploited, by \citeasnoun{HN16}.} Hence, \citeasnoun{BKM14} use the same assumptions as we do; however, the restriction to two goods is fundamental. \citeasnoun{HN16} nonparametrically bound welfare and income effects under assumptions resembling ours.
-Beyond a smoothness restriction (that we do not impose in theory, but we do use one in the empirical implementation), most of their results are specific to two goods.
-Our method conceptually applies to any number of goods and is practically applicable to at least five goods.
+Our setting much simplifies if there are only two goods, an interesting but obviously very specific case. \citeasnoun{BKM14} bound counterfactual demand in this setting through bounding quantile demands.
+They justify this through an invertibility assumption. \citeasnoun{HS15} show that with two goods, this assumption has no observational implications.\footnote{A similar point is made, and exploited, by \citeasnoun{HN16}.} Hence, \citeasnoun{BKM14} use the same assumptions as we do; however, the restriction to two goods is fundamental. \citeasnoun{BKM17} conceptually extend this approach to many goods, in which case invertibility is a restriction.
+A nonparametric estimation step again limits the dimensionality of commodity space.
+They apply the method to similar data and the same goods as BBC, meaning that their nonparametric estimation problem is two-dimensional.

+\citeasnoun{HN16} nonparametrically bound average welfare under assumptions resembling ours, though their approach additionally imposes smoothness restrictions to facilitate nonparametric estimation and interpolation.
+Their main identification results apply to an arbitrary number of goods, but the approach is based on nonparametric smoothing, hence the curse of dimensionality needs to be addressed.
+The empirical application is to two goods.